Claude B. Nielsen

 Throughout his career, he has shared his energy and enthusiasm with numerous civic and charitable organizations, including the United Way of Central Alabama, the Birmingham Airport Authority Board, and the American Cancer Society.
 He is a member of the Birmingham Rotary Club and is currently serving on the Executive Committee of the Birmingham Business Alliance.

-Claude and his wife, Kate, are parishioners of the Church of the Advent and have three children and five grandchildren.
+Claude and his wife, Kate, are parishioners of the Church of the Advent and have three children and six grandchildren.